Ali-Zareie/Ai-lida/README.md

-# Rock-Oaper-Scissors game based on Python and Pandas
+# Rock-Paper-Scissors game based on Python and Pandas

 This game is a rock-paper-scissors game based on Python.